k-galvin/rijksmuseum-randomizer/README.md

 The API used in this web-app is the [Rijksmuseum RijksData API](https://data.rijksmuseum.nl/object-metadata/api/).
 It is a JSON based service that allows developers to use the Rijksmuseum's freely accessible content.

-This Web-App is deployed using Replit [here](https://rijksmuseum-randomizer.kategalvin.repl.co/).
+This Web-App was previously deployed using Replit [here](https://rijksmuseum-randomizer.kategalvin.repl.co/), but no longer is due to their pricing changes.